 Bash (or any other shell) will try to execute a file that has execute bit set.
 Use chmod +x playbook to make the playbook executable.

 Text files with execute bit set are assumed to be shell scripts unless the first line in the file starts with #! sequence which specifies the absolute path to the script interpreter to use.

 You can use which ansible-playbook to find path to ansible-playbook command on your system and add that as the first line of your playbook:

 It’s even better to use env command.
-It’s always (I hope) in /usr/bin directory and uses PATH variable to find the command you want executed.
+It’s (almost) always in /usr/bin directory and the system call it uses to transfer control to the desired interpreter (execvp) uses PATH environment variable to find the command you want executed.
 The first line of your Ansible playbook should therefore be: